-Some people choose natural materials for insulation.
-Indian homes are often lined with mud to keep out summer heat.
-Many homeowners choose renewable fibers like wool, cotton, or cellulose insulation made from recycled paper or cork.
+Some people choose natural materials for insulating a shipping container.
+Similar to how Indian homes are often lined with mud to keep out summer heat, many homeowners choose renewable fibers like wool, cotton, or cellulose insulation made from recycled paper or cork.

 Natural or recycled insulation may not be as eco-friendly as initially advertised.
 Natural products like wool or cellulose are flammable, and they require added flame-retardant chemicals.
 They can also be less efficient insulators, too.
 If you want an environmentally friendly home, research the entire production process to ensure your eco-friendly insulation is safe as well as effective.